PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 17:14:06
+Last updated: 2024-04-09 17:15:16
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson